 {% endif %}

-The advantages of this method are clear logic, easy to understand and debug.
-When there are fewer languages, it is also relatively simple to maintain.
-But if many languages are supported,if/elifthe chain will become quite long.
+This method has the advantage of clear logic, easy to understand and debug.
+When there are fewer languages, it is relatively simple to maintain.
+But if a large number of languages are supported,if/elifthe chain will become quite long.

-When your site needs to support more languages, dynamically constructing file paths is a more concise and scalable choice.
-This strategy relies on a set of unified resource file naming conventions, such as `style
+When your site needs to support more languages, dynamically constructing file paths will be a more concise and scalable choice.
+This strategy depends on a set of unified resource file naming conventions, such as `style